Ceaika/durak_card_game/README.md

 ```

-This will start the game and you can choose your difficulty level and play against the bot.
+This will start the game, and you can choose your difficulty level and play against the bot.

 ## Game rules